-Upgrading and refining of salt for chemical and human consumption
+Processing of salt for chemical and human consumption

-Vladimir M. Sedivy

-Salt Partners, Zurich, Switzerland
+Vladimir M. Sedivy Salt Partners Ltd., Zurich, Switzerland vladimir.m.sedivy@salt-partners.com

 The presence of impurities in salt has serious economic and environmental consequences.
-Impurities increase the cost of brine treatment in chemical processes, magnify the problems of contaminated effluent disposal and necessitate costly refining of salt for human consumption.
-The classic approach to salt purification ranges from mechanical salt washing to vacuum salt recrystallisation.
+Impurities increase the cost of brine treatment in chloralkali plants, magnify the problems of contaminated effluent disposal and necessitate costly refining of salt for human consumption.
+The hydromechanical salt processing ranges from salt washing to counter-current purification with hydroextraction of impurities.

-Salt Partners have been developing innovative processes that are inexpensive, yet achieve highest levels of salt quality.
-This article examines the nature of impurities in salt and explains the unit operations employed in the Salt Partners HYDROSAL salt upgrading process with hydroextraction of impurities.
-It describes the prediction methods of the process performance and presents results obtained in industrial salt upgrading plants.
+This paper examines the nature of impurities in salt and explains the unit operations employed in the HYDROSAL® salt purification process with hydroextraction of impurities.
+It describes the salt testing methods relevant to prediction of the process performance, defines process efficiency and presents results obtained in industrial salt processing plants.

-Salt production world-wide

-Recently, the annual world production of salt has exceeded 200 million tons.
+Salt production world-wide Recently, the annual world production of salt has reached 340 million tons.
 Approximately one third of the total is produced by solar evaporation of sea water or inland brines.
 Another third is obtained by mining of rock salt deposits, both underground and on the surface.
 The balance is obtained as brines, mainly by solution mining.
-Brines can be used directly (for example in diaphragm electrolysis) or thermally evaporated to produce vacuum salt.
+Brines can be used directly (for example in diaphragm electrolysis) or thermally evaporated to producé pure dry vacuum (PDV)

 Salt type World production

-Solar salt 80,000,000 t/y
+Solar salt 120'000'000 t/y

-Rock salt 60,000,000 t/y
+Rock salt 120'000'000 t/y

-Brines 70,000,000 t/y
+Brines 100'000'000 t/y

+Total 340'000'000 t/y

 The purity of washed solar salt produced in India and China reach 99 - 99.5% (NaCl, dry bases) but solar salt produced in Australia and Mexico is 99.7 - 99.8% pure.
 The purity of processed rock salt fluctuates between 97 and 99%+ in the USA and in Europe.
-Vacuum salt is usually 99.8 - 99.95% pure.
+Vacuum salt is usually 99.8 - 99.98% pure.